JunoNgx/junongxdotcom/README.md

 # Portfolio Website

 My centralised portfolio website, where my works across fields and medium gather in one single place.
+This is the accumulation of my works and expression of my values.

 ## Current deployment